Azure/Ignite2019_IaC_pre-day_docs/Ansible/05-Reusability/Guide.md

 ansible -u testadmin -i myazure_rm.yml -m ping tag_Ansible_MySQL -k
 ```

->**Note**: since the VMs are using userid/password for authentication, you need to add `-k` to the command and provide password used to SSH into the VMs.
+>**Note**: since the VMs are using userid/password for authentication, you need to add `u` and `-k` to the command to provide user name and password used to SSH into the host VMs.

 With dynamic inventory, you can run playbook by targeting vm(s) with the specific tag.
 For instance, if you wish to apply `XXX.yml` to the back-end VM, you can do so by running the command: